-- Eliminate the lees with a vacuum filter, via flotation (enzyme Rapidase Flottation may be necessary), or decanting centrifuge.
+- Eliminate the lees with a vacuum filter, via flotation (enzyme Rapidase Flotation may be necessary), or decanting centrifuge.
 Turbidity should be less than 200 NTU.

-- Use 200-500 ppm FT Rouge, FT Rouge Soft, or Tannin RW eight hours after adding the enzyme.
+- Use 200-500 ppm FT Rouge or FT Rouge Soft eight hours after adding the enzyme.

-- If further color stabilization is required add FT ColorMax or Tannin C at 1/3 sugar depletion.
+- If further color stabilization is required, add FT Colormax at 1/3 sugar depletion.

-- Additions of natural yeast derivatives such as Opti-RED, Booster Rouge or Noblesse can have a positive impact on the colloidal balance of the wine.
-An addition of 227 g/ton of Opti-RED or Booster Rouge at the onset of fermentation provides early polysaccharide availability for complexing with polyphenols as soon as they are released and diffused.
-This early complexing can result in red wines with more intense color, rounder mouthfeel and better tannin integration.
-A subsequent addition of Opti-RED, Booster Rouge or Noblesse towards the end of fermentation allows the winemaker to shape harsh polyphenols into smoother, more approachable tannins.
+- Additions of natural yeast derivatives such as Opti-Red, Optimum Red, Booster Rouge or Noblesse can have a positive impact on the colloidal balance of the wine.
+An addition of 227 g/ton of Opti-Red or Booster Rouge at the onset of fermentation provides early polysaccharide availability for complexing with polyphenols as soon as they are released and diffused.
+This early complexing can result in red wines with more intense color, rounder mouthfeel, and better tannin integration.
+A subsequent addition of Opti-Red, Optimum Red, Booster Rouge or Noblesse towards the end of fermentation allows the winemaker to shape harsh polyphenols into smoother, more approachable tannins.

 4. Yeast Inoculation

-- Rehydrate selected yeast with appropriate amount of GoFerm or GoFerm Protect.
+- Rehydrate selected yeast with the appropriate amount of GoFerm or GoFerm Protect Evolution.

-- If your potential alcohol is 14% or lower inoculate at 25g/hL.
-If the initial brix is higher, increase inoculation rate.
+- If your potential alcohol is 14% or lower, inoculate at 25g/hL.
+If the initial brix is higher, increase the inoculation rate.